Harry Potter & the Philosopher's Stone: Take Two

 This was my first ever fan fiction.
 I started it in 2004 and finished it in 2005.
 Despite the original similarity to the books, many, many people enjoyed it.
 Several people told me they liked it better than the original.
 I wrote a sequel, also well liked.
 Unfortunately, I was stymied by writer's block on the sequel - for years now.
 I haven't updated it since 2008, which I feel terrible about.
 Especially since people are still reading it!
 I recently re-read a favorite HP story by fan fic friend, and noticed that they had redone all their chapters and labeled them as such.

 I've decided to the same with this story.
 I have two reasons for that.
-I've developed my writing (I'm published!), I know how fan fiction works much better now than I did 11 years ago, and I hope that by doing this, I will finally break that writer's block and be able to complete the sequel, and maybe even do some more stories as originally planned.
+I've developed my writing (I'm published!), I know how fan fiction works much better now than I did when I shared this story in 2004, and I hope that by doing this, I will finally break that writer's block and be able to complete the sequel, and maybe even do some more stories as originally planned.

 Thank you for sticking with me all of these years.